Abdelrahman13-coder/IMT_Bank/README.md

 # Admin Window
 To Enter this Window, Admin must use correct Username and Password.
 In this window Admin can perform the following action

 ![image](https://user-images.githubusercontent.com/58150666/167312153-dda24a45-557f-4d76-abda-2e1c13fefed3.png)

+From the previous illustration, you can figure out that the admin window consists of 3 main features: